How to become a freelance translator in 10 easy steps

 Step 2: Choose a Specialization

-It’s a natural confusion for those just starting in translation, but it’s not a great idea to market you as being capable of translating anything.
+It’s a natural confusion for those just starting in translation, but it’s not a great idea to market you as capable of translating anything.
 Pick a related niche and specialize or develop your service based on domain knowledge that you have or plan to focus on learning.
-There is a wide range of translations in the translation industry, this is why you should focus more on a niche than language combinations.
+The translation industry has a wide range of translations, so you should focus more on a niche than language combinations.

-There are a lot of linguists who took the legal route and translate personal documents for immigration purposes.
-If you think you are capable of doing that and it is a lucrative option in your area, see our tutorial on how to become a certified translator online.
+There are a lot of linguists who took the legal route and translated personal documents for immigration purposes.
+If you think you can do that and it is a lucrative option in your area, see our tutorial on how to become a certified translator online.

 Step 3: Evaluate your skills to provide expert translations

 Once you’ve settled on a way for your field of expertise, the next step is to weigh your knowledge to give translations of professional quality.
-If needed, you may also require spending some time to develop your knowledge and abilities.
+You may also require time to develop your knowledge and abilities if needed.
 Remember, working with foreign languages can be risky if you are unsure about your abilities as a translator.
 Accurate translation is your success’s guarantee.

 Step 4: Verify with a third party that you can translate

-After you feel satisfied with your knowledge to translate at a high quality in your preferred area, it’s time to prove that with a third party.
-Yes, your translation degree won’t be enough to evaluate your translation skills.
-You’ll either have to work with a translation service as a trainee to see how good you are, or assist some experienced translators to finally brand yourself as a successful freelance translator.
+After you feel satisfied with your knowledge to translate highly in your preferred area, it’s time to prove that with a third party.
+Your translation degree won’t be enough to evaluate your translation skills.
+You’ll either have to work with a translation service as a trainee to see how good you are or assist some experienced translators in branding yourself as a successful freelance translator.

 Step 5: Understand what professional translation involves

-The real value of a leader is the ability to use the tools of the profession to maximize results.
-This step will help you learn how technology can and should be added to your workflow to improve your speed and quality.
-We also provide translator training videos if you are interested in learning how to work with CAT tools.
+The real value of a leader is the ability to use the profession’s tools to maximize results.
+This step will help you learn how technology can and should be added to your workflow to improve speed and quality.
+We also provide translator training videos to learn how to use CAT tools.

 Step 6: Learn how the industry side of stuff works

 Proposing where your industry is going and estimating so that you can balance your translation profession to make more will require you to learn some basic accounting systems.
-Along with the answers to how to become a freelance translator, there also comes the need to do your finances.
+The need to do your finances comes with the answers to how to become a freelance translator.
 If you intend to work with a direct client, you must learn how professional freelance translators handle their finances.

 Step 7: Advertise yourself and get a job